rubenvoss/rhcsa/CHEATSHEET.md

 2. blkid | grep '/dev/lv1' >> /etc/fstab -> add UUID to fstab
 3. vi /etc/fstab
 4. UUID=xyz /mnt ext4 defaults 0 2
-5. mount -a -> mount all partitions in fstab & test /etc/fstab before reboot
+5. mount -a -> mount all partitions in fstab
+6. findmnt --verify -> test /etc/fstab before reboot

 ## Add new partitions and logical volumes, and swap to a system non-destructively
 1. lvcreate